Akib-Khan-CAE-BUET/GPX_to_DriveCycle/README.md

 # GPX_to_DriveCycle
 Convert raw GPX data to Drive cycle data consisting of speed, elevation and distance profiles.
 Completely done in Python 3.0 and features a primitive GUI.<br>
 GUI made with Tkinter and elevation data taken from SRTM database by NASA.<br><br>
+IMPORTANT: SRTM folder and executable file must be in the same directory!! <br><br>
 This is used by CAE Lab, BUET for various projects.<br><br>
 Feel free to use but acknowlwdgement to this repository is expected.<br><br>
 <hr>